ubco-cmps/constructing_data100/README.md

 Upon successful completion of this course, students will be able to:

-1. develop the ability to "think computationally" using programming principles.
+1. develop the ability to use programming principles to solve problems, conduct data analyses, create data visualizations, recognize patterns in data, and detect errors in code.
 1. practice the creation of loops, conditionals, and functions to analyze data.
 1. identify and use different data types to accomplish a variety of data science tasks.
 1. apply common workflows to load, process, clean, and analyze data.